hyprwm/hyprland-wiki/pages/Crashes and Bugs/_index.md

 ## Getting the log

-If you are in a TTY, and the hyprland session that crashed was the last one you launched, the log will be printed with
+If you are in a TTY, and the Hyprland session that crashed was the last one you launched, the log can be printed with

 ```sh
 cat /tmp/hypr/$(ls -t /tmp/hypr/ | head -n 1)/hyprland.log
 ```

-feel free to save it to a file, save, copy, etc.

 if you are in a Hyprland session, and you want the log of the last session, use